Sito Alonso

-Alfonso Alonso Blasco (born 4 December 1975), commonly known as Sito Alonso, is a Spanish professional basketball coach who is the head coach for Spanish Liga ACB club UCAM Murcia and the Latvia national team.
+Alfonso Alonso Blasco (born 4 December 1975), commonly known as Sito Alonso, is a Spanish professional basketball coach who is the head coach for Spanish Liga ACB club UCAM Murcia.

 Coaching career

 Pro clubs

 Alonso made his coaching debut in the Liga Endesa (Spanish League) in 2008, with Joventut Badalona, a team where he had previously worked as an assistant coach.
 He was sacked by the club in March 2010, after his team's poor results in Spain's national domestic league and in European-wide competition.

 In 2011, Alonso once again became a head coach in Liga ACB, thanks to his signing of a new contract with Lagun Aro GBC.
 He left GBC in 2014 and signed with Spain's club Bilbao Basket.

 In July 2016, he parted with Bilbao Basket, and he signed a two-year deal with Baskonia.
 Despite reaching the EuroLeague playoffs, Alonso and Baskonia split up after being eliminated by Valencia Basket in the semifinals of the domestic league play-offs.
 Consequently, he signed a two-year contract with an optional third with FC Barcelona Lassa.
 On 5 February 2018, FC Barcelona part ways with him.

 On 8 June 2018 Alonso signed three-year contract with Cedevita Zagreb.
 On 25 October 2018, after a poor start of season, Cedevita sacked Alonso.